dereuromark/cakephp-ide-helper/README.md

 - [StateMachine](https://github.com/spryker/cakephp-statemachine) for syncing states from XML into PHP.
 - ... (add yours here)

+### More
+More collections of useful tasks can be found in the [IdeHelperExtra plugin](https://github.com/dereuromark/cakephp-ide-helper-extra).

 ### Install, Setup, Usage
 See the **[Docs](https://github.com/dereuromark/cakephp-ide-helper/tree/master/docs)** for details.